Smoothness and effective regularizations in learned embeddings for shape matching: Conclusions

-\paragraph{Limitations.} While our work pushes further our understanding of learned embeddings, several questions remain unanswered.
-Investigating other classes of transformation different from the linear one is still entirely open.
-Investigating the representation of different functions (e.g., segmentations) may also highlight other properties to impose during the training.
-Other challenges touched in our work are the presence of clutter and partial-to-partial matching, which may require more sophisticated strategies.
+\paragraph{Limitations.} While our work expands the understanding of learned embeddings, several questions remain.
+Investigating other classes of transformations different from the linear one is still entirely open.
+Other challenges like clutter and partial-to-partial matching (touched on in the Supplementary Materials) may require sophisticated strategies.
+Finally, cases in which the correspondence between two shapes is highly discontinuous would open to a completely different and intriguing analysis.

+\paragraph{Future directions.} In recent years, several methods have relied on refining the matching using ZoomOut \cite{melzi2019zoomout}.
+This is a significantly important aspect for real applications, and it may seem a drawback of learned embedding of which dimension must be decided at training time.
+In the Supplementary Materials, we show that thanks to their smoothness, the learned basis can be augmented by ZoomOut, refining the matching by including the LBO eigenfunctions at increasing frequencies.
+These results are novel and exciting, but even more importantly, they pave the way for further exploration of possible refinement techniques designed explicitly for learned embeddings.
+Moreover, we focus on the shape matching task, but the learned embeddings can target other applications.
+In the Supplementary Materials, we collect some coordinate function transfer results, and we foster other possible tasks as fascinating future work.

-\paragraph{Conclusions.} Why should one learn a functional basis, then?
-Our work shows a series of promising properties, and we wish to motivate the community to foster the research in this direction.
-Pointing out that smoothness seems a superior property to orthogonality sheds new light on the study of shape embedding for matching, which for many years focused in a contrary direction \cite{LMH,hamiltonian}.
-Combining learned and axiomatic embeddings opens to mixed methodologies, which could be interesting to analyze already at training time.
+Our work shows a series of promising properties.
+We wish to motivate the community to foster research in this direction.
+Pointing out that smoothness seems a superior property to orthogonality in some contexts sheds new light on the study of shape embedding for matching, which for many years focused in a contrary direction \cite{LMH,hamiltonian}.
 Generalization to challenging scenarios is appealing and highlights the importance of proper embedding instead of refining existing ones.
-Finally, we have focused on the functional representation capability of such embeddings that naturally arise from matching training.
-This discovery opens to look for other properties to impose and a broad set of different applications.
+Our joint analysis of learned and axiomatic embedding opens to look for other properties to impose and a broad set of different applications.